LamiaSristy/Tic_Tac_Toe/README.md

 6. To win this game one player must make a sequence of three signs either on rows, columns or diagonals.
 7. The selected player gets to choose the position where they want to place their sign, by inputting a position.
 The input should be equal to or in between 1 to 9 integer values.
 8. After that, the position will be validated and recorded.
 Afterwards, the second player will be selected to take a turn.
-9. The selected position can't be chosen twice;
+9. The selected position can't be chosen twice.
-10. The game will take turns until a player wins or no more positions are available on the board, in this case it will be a draw!
+10. The game will take turns until a player wins or no more positions are available on the board, in this case it will be a draw.
 11. The Game will ask to start again or not to the user.